Genital warts

 Don’t

-• do not use wart treatment from a pharmacy; these are not made for genital warts
+• do not use wart treatment from a pharmacy because they're not made for genital warts

 How genital warts are passed on

-The genital warts virus can be passed on even when there are no visible warts.
+Genital warts are caused by the human papillomavirus (HPV).
+The virus can be passed on even when there are no visible warts.

 Many people with the virus do not have symptoms but can still pass it on.